 Interested in learning how to tackle this year’s Kellogg application essay?
 Watch the short video below before you continue reading the full analysis!

-In reality, this is a fairly straightforward essay prompt, and we recommend responding in an equally straightforward manner.
-Launch directly into the story of your leadership experience and detail the specific actions you took in directing others to achieve some kind of enduring result.
+This is a fairly straightforward essay prompt, and we recommend responding in an equally straightforward manner.
+Launch directly into the story of your leadership experience, and detail the specific actions you took in directing others to achieve a positive result.
 The key here is to show you shared a valuable experience with colleagues, extracted the most from your team members, and attained a desired outcome.
-Although we often note that not all great leadership stories necessarily have to end in success, Kellogg’s request for evidence of “lasting value” certainly implies that the school wants to hear about a situation that had a positive, if not victorious, outcome.
-You will need to convey not only your role in spearheading a group to achieve what you did but also how that achievement persists to this day.
+Although we often note that not all great leadership stories necessarily have to end in success, Kellogg’s request for evidence of “value” certainly implies that the school wants to hear about a situation that had a preferable resolution.

 Note that Kellogg does not specify that the experience you share must be related to your workplace or career.
 Leadership does not need to have an official title attached to it, and it can be expressed in a community service or even family life setting just as much as in a workplace, so explore all the different areas of your life for possible stories.
-We recommend using a narrative approach to presenting your story, but be sure to also share the thought process and motivation(s) behind your actions.
+This season, Kellogg has added the qualifier “recent” to the prompt, so avoid reaching too far into your past for options here, and focus on situations that best illustrate your current capabilities and values.
+We recommend using a narrative approach to present your story, but be sure to also share the thought process and motivation(s) behind your actions.
 This way, the admissions committee will take away both a clear picture of what you accomplished and the aspects of your character that inspired you and helped enable your success.

 That said, the school acknowledges within the prompt that even endeavors that have a positive result are rarely smooth sailing from beginning to end—hence the question about challenges faced.
 A mistake applicants often make in writing this kind of essay is presenting a strong narrative in which they are incredible leaders, and then near the end, making a brief (and typically disjointed) reference to a hardship or conflict encountered along the way, meant to fulfill the “challenges” element of the essay query.
 To be effective and believable, your ups and downs must be woven intrinsically into your narrative, rather than simply acknowledged at the end.
 Clearly explaining how you approached and prevailed over the challenge at hand is crucial, so go beyond simply describing the roadblock itself and ensure that you detail your response and the inner workings of your decision making at that point.